 Our Board of Directors has determined to focus our financial resources and management attention on development of DA-1241 for NASH and T2D and DA-1726 for NASH and obesity.
-We will continue to consider licensing and acquisition opportunities with respect to our legacy programs designed to impact a range of indications in viral, neurodegenerative and cardiometabolic diseases:
+We will continue to consider outlicensing and acquisition opportunities with respect to our legacy programs.